Academics and Registration

 Want to improve your English?
 If you are interested in improving your English skills before beginning your academic classes, the Minnesota English Language Program (MELP) offers an Intensive English Language Program during the summer.
 MELP also offers American English Courses during the school year for credit, including courses focused on Grammar, Pronunciation, Reading & Writing, and Listening & Speaking.
 To learn more, please contact MELP at [email protected], visit their website, or meet with them at 216 Pillsbury Dr SE, Minneapolis, MN 55455.

-You will register for classes during your GO Minnesota Orientation.
+You will register for classes during orientation.
 We are unable to confirm available classes prior to your arrival; however, you will receive advising help before registering for classes.

 It is essential that you take action to remove the registration holds that are on your student record before your registration time (to see a list of the holds on your record, go to MyU and click on the “Holds” tab).
 You will not be allowed to register for classes until these holds are removed.
 ISSS will either permanently or temporarily remove the AI (“Determine Visa Status”) hold from your record after you complete the International Student Preparation Course and attend the ISSS Welcome Session.
 If you have an AZ (“ESL”) hold, you must take steps to remove it when you arrive in Minnesota to avoid a delay in your registration.
 More information will be provided in your pre-arrival emails.
 Read more information on removing common holds.